Logo

 Today’s #TipTuesday is another multicurrency tip.
 This is a simple one but I have still seen many customers with transactional errors simply because the user’s settings are such that it’s easy to mistakenly enter a transaction in the wrong currency.

-If your Dynamics GP environment doesn’t have multicurrency enabled, this post is of no value to you!
-However, for everyone else, when you transact in another currency, this tip may be useful and lead to fewer errors in data entry or analysis.
+This post is going to be relevant to those organizations whose Dynamics GP environment has multicurrency enabled.
+However, for everyone else, when transacting in another currency, this tip may be useful and lead to fewer errors in data entry or analysis.

 View Currency Options